nojima/meldable-heaps-rs/README.md

 ## Allocator

-SkewHeap performs a lot of memory allocations.
+Node-based heaps perform a lot of memory allocations.
 Therefore, the allocator has a significant impact on  the performance.
-According to our benchmarks, [mimalloc](https://docs.rs/mimalloc/latest/mimalloc/) greatly improves the speed of SkewHeap.
+According to our benchmarks, [mimalloc](https://docs.rs/mimalloc/latest/mimalloc/) greatly improves the speed of meldable heaps.
 Therefore, we recommend using this crate with mimalloc.